Memorandum D23-1-1: Partners in Protection Program

 Note: If a consolidation hub is used, the seal number(s) may be recorded on the consolidated lead sheet rather than the individual bills of lading.
 The seal number(s) should be listed on the documents presented to a BSO.

-78. Some commercial loads and conveyances are not suited to accommodate high-security seals or padlocks (e.g., tank trailers, bulk or open-top loads, dump trailers, tractors, open or soft-sided trailers, step decks, flatbeds, livestock trailers, and other types of open trailers or oversize loads for which a seal will not detect access).
+78. Some commercial loads and conveyances are not suited to accommodate high-security seals or padlocks (for example, tank trailers, bulk or open-top loads, dump trailers, tractors, open or soft-sided trailers, step decks, flatbeds, livestock trailers, and other types of open trailers or oversize loads for which a seal will not detect access).
 In such cases, PIP members must demonstrate documented procedures to ensure cargo integrity during transit.
 For example, cargo access could be detected by using tamper-evident tape or by undertaking more thorough and/or frequent documented inspections.
-For commercial loads or conveyances not suitable for sealing with a high security seal (i.e. flatbeds), PIP Members must have documented procedures in place to ensure the integrity of the cargo while in-transit.
+For commercial loads or conveyances not suitable for sealing with a high security seal (that is, flatbeds), PIP Members must have documented procedures in place to ensure the integrity of the cargo while in-transit.

 80. Depending on the frequency and/or severity of occurrence, non-compliance with PIP program seal requirements may result in: